wunderwuzzi23/blog/content/posts/2022/log4shell-and-request-forgery-attacks.md

 ![Log4Shell and Request Forgery Attacks](/blog/images/2022/log4shell.png)

-However, an area that has not gotten a lot of attention is the exploitation of Log4Shell in Request Forgery Attacks that target internal infrastructure and web servers from the outside by using the browser or a vulnerable service as confused deputy.
+However, an area that has not gotten a lot of attention is the exploitation of Log4Shell in Request Forgery Attacks that target internal infrastructure and web servers by using the browser or a vulnerable service as confused deputy.

 ## What are Request Forgery Attacks?